abeyonalaja/waste-tracking-service/docs/README.md

 * waste management software suppliers

 ### How you can get involved
-We will be running user research sessions with the above groups to share our designs for the new service as they develop.
-If you'd like to get involved please contact us.
+We are planning further user research and other opportunities for the above groups to feedback on our designs as they develop.
+More details about how to get involved will be published here.